 While looking at the prospect of doing business in India it would be prudent to see what options are available to a Non Indian company to invest in India.
 Since 1991 India has undergone a sea of change in its outlook toward foreign investment and global collaboration.
 Add to that the phenomenon called Internet and you really have an explosive combination.
 It's no wonder that software and Internet services have really led India's outward push.

-While most of the policies are not specific to any industry, there are special provisions that relate only to the IT industry.
 Once you have decided to invest in India, the next question is naturally, how do I set up operations?
 There are primarily 2 ways to get your work done.

 Many foreign investors prefer to have their own setup in India.
 This gives them better control over management of the organization.
 It is also the best guarantee that the company's processes are being followed.
 Furthermore this may in some cases tend to be preferable, especially if the volume of work is large or the work is sensitive in nature.
 However there are also disadvantages in this approach.
 One is regarding flexibility.
 Often these branches or subsidiaries are bound by the policies of the parent company and this may make it unwieldy when it comes to Indian legal and cultural framework.
 Secondly, management of a remote setup is always more difficult, especially if the work involved is intermittent and small in volume.

 Basically there are four types of direct foreign investment businesses in India:

 It's really simple to set up a branch office in India.
 You are allowed to open a branch office if you are engaged in manufacturing or trading for the following activities:

 Under this setup, you will not be allowed to do any sales in India for any of your products or services.
 However if you are only looking at doing your software development or IT enabled services, then this is the easiest option.
 For this you need to fill up Form FNC -12 to the address given below:

 Exchange Control Department